slowproj/slowdash/docs/ControlsScript.md

 The SlowPy library is included in the SlowDash package under `slowdash/lib/slowpy`.
 By running `source slowdash/bin/slowdash-bashrc`, as instructed in the Installation section, this path will be included in the environment variable `PYTHONPATH`, so that users can use the library without modifying their system.
 It is also possible to install the library in the usual way: you can run `pip install slowdash/lib/slowpy` to install SlowPy into your Python environment.
 You might want to combine this with `venv` to avoid affecting your Python environment.

 ## Controls
 SlowPy provides a unified interface to connect external software systems and hardware devices; everything is mapped into a single "ControlTree" where each node has `set()` and `get()` methods.
 The tree represents the logical structure of the system.
-For example, a SCPI command of `MEAS:V` to a voltmeter connected via Ethernet would be addressed like `ControlSystem.ethernet(host, port).scpi().command('MEAS:V')`, and `set(value)` on this node will send a SCPI command of `MEAS:V?` to the voltmeter.
+For example, a SCPI command of `VOLT` to a power supply unit connected via Ethernet would be addressed like `ControlSystem.ethernet(host, port).scpi().command('VOLT')`, and `set(value)` on this node will send a SCPI command of `VOLT value` to the device.
 The `get()` method performs a read operation and returns a value.

 Plugin modules can dynamically add branches to the control tree.
 For example, the Redis plugin adds the `redis()` node and several sub-branches for functions provided by Redis, such as hash, JSON, and time-series.
 Plugins are loaded to a node, not necessarily to the root ControlSystem; for example, a plugin that uses Ethernet is loaded to an Ethernet node, creating a sub-branch under the Ethernet node, and the plugin can make use of the functions provided by the Ethernet node such as `send()` (which is `set()` of the node) and `receive()` (which is `get()`).